-Before designing a routine, choose a platform to help you set it and organize it.
-The iPhone offers a number of free apps, such as Fitness Pro or M-Train, as well as paid apps.
-More expensive apps offer more interactive capabilities and might come with pre-designed workouts, videos or calorie counters.
-If you want to design your own workout, make sure the app allows you to enter your own details.
-For example, GymGoal Lite allows you to create a workout routine using exercises from the database or prompting you to enter additional activities.
+If you're using a "create your own" workout plan app, make sure the app allows you to create a workout routine using exercises from the database or prompting you to enter additional activities.
 You can even arrange the exercises into different routines, depending on whether you want to focus on cardio training or weight resistance.

 If you're training for a particular goal, such as running a marathon or toning your muscles, it makes more sense to get an app that will help you with that goal, rather than using a general fitness app.
-For example, Yoga Stretch allows you to design a yoga session by combining the poses in the database.
-You can also add music or use a video to help guide you through the routine you just designed.
+With a workout trainer app, you might also be able to add music or use a video to help guide you through the routine you just designed.

 After you've designed the workout, use other iPhone apps to help you work out more effectively.
 For example, use a calorie counter or food diary app to help you track your diet.
-Some apps, such as Calorie Counter Pro, will give you suggestions on what to eat based on your exercise level.
+According to the Mayo Clinic, 3,500 calories make up 1 pound of fat.
+Using a food tracking app can help you create a caloric deficit.
+Some apps will even give you suggestions on what to eat based on your exercise level.